 Workshop your sabbatical

-Sonja Larsen, Lake Shore, MN, USA
+by Sonja Larsen, Lake Shore, MN, USA

 A sabbatical can be a time to become a workshop junkie and attend a week’s (or two weeks’) instruction and inspiration.
 Just be sure you attend a workshop that encourages your vision and isn’t a “cookie cutter” type where you all work from the same layout/design.
 I rarely do any good work at a workshop, but I sure get ways to improve MY designs, and do better work.

-Mike Lauchlan, Calgary, Alberta, Canada (home from Seville)
+by Mike Lauchlan, Calgary, Alberta, Canada (home from Seville)